PerisD/Sac2.0/index.md

-# Title Of The Paper
+## Title Of The Paper
 ***

-[Abstract]
+XXX

+**Authors**:

+**Journal**:

+**Year**:

+**Abstract**:

 <div style="text-align:center"><img src="https://sismo.app/wp-content/uploads/2019/02/under-construction-gif-11.gif" width="250"/></div>

 [Phylogenetic Tree](http://XXX)

+### Saccharomyces strains

+Request information for Saccharomyces strains used in this study can be found in Table SXXX.

+### Raw Reads

+The Illumina sequencing reads for this project has been deposed in the Short Reads Archive (SRA) under bioproject PRJNA475869

-## Saccharomyces Genomes
+### Saccharomyces genomes

 [Description of the sequencing and libraries]

 New nuclear, mitochondrial and genome assemblies for different *Saccharomyces* lineages assembled by using Paired-End and Mate Pair Illumina libraries.
-FIles were deposited to the European Nucleotide Archive.
+FIles were deposited to the European Nucleotide Archive under bioproject PRJEB48264.

 Strain |Species|Pop| ENA Accession no
 -------|-------|---|------------------